isomerpages/moe-rivervalleyhigh/_our-curriculum/Signature Programmes/CID Programme.md

 variant: tiptap
 ---
 <h2>CID Programme</h2>
+<p>Our Vision: Building a learning community of future-ready value creators.</p>
 <p>The Construct, Integrate and Differentiate (CID) Programme is one of the
 flagship programmes of the RVIP Curriculum.
 It seeks to nurture a learning community of future-ready value creators by (1) promoting active and independent